- Marathon: 18 years of age or older on race day

 - post-race food, beverages & festivities

-We will utilize a corral and wave starting system for the marathon, half marathon, 7K, and marathon relay.
+We will utilize a corral and wave starting system for the marathon, half marathon, 10K, and marathon relay.
 A corralled/wave start will provide a much more efficient and smooth start for everyone.
-All participants will be assigned corrals based on estimated finish times submitted during the registration process.

 There will be multiple waves on race morning to space runners out so all can fall into their own running rhythm.
 The first wave will be at 7:00am.
 Each successive wave will be separated by one minute.
 When the start of the race is announced, Corral A will be released.
 Corrals B, C, and D will remain at the start.
 At one minute intervals the next corral will be released.
 Participants may move back in a corral/wave (i.e. from B to C), but may not move up in a corral/wave (i.e. from C to B).